brianom95/brianom95.github.io/_posts/2021-10-02-valentia-sprint2.md

 ---
 HARDMAN's Valentia Island Sprint Triathlon.
 Take 2.

 A fitting end to a year of triathlon.
 I was a complete novice when I did this race in 2020.
 Everything was new, and my body hadn't been adapted.
 I'd have told you that was it for me and this sport.
 Yet here I was, back again but after completing two half-Ironman's in Waterville & Bantry and a full Ironman in Killarney.
-The fittest I'd ever been in my life and beyond all worries of the year.
+The fittest I'd ever been in my life and now happily beyond all the worries of this year.
 Able to close this chapter with one last, purely fun race.
 Sinead and her brother Daithí joined, as was now tradition.

-Katie and I stayed in Killarney the night before to split up the drive.
+I stayed in Killarney the night before to split up the drive.
 Arriving in Knight's Town there was none of the nervousness from last year.
 I collected my pack seeing loads of familiar faces, and set up my transition area.

 The simplicity was almost funny.
 Having spent a year thinking about nutrition, transition bags and the perfect setup there was now none of that.
 Sinead asked me what I was doing for food.
 I said I had one gel that I probably wouldn't eat, and one water bottle I probably wouldn't drink (I felt fairly hydrated before).